krishgoel20/Registration-App/README.md

 + The app can be now seen running on the physical device or the emulator/simulator.

 ### 8. Code and Test
-+ Changes can be made to the code, and the **Expo development server** will automatically reload the app with the new code changes.
++ Changes can be made to the code, and the **Expo Development Server** will automatically reload the app with the new code changes.
 + The updates can be seen on the device or the emulator in real-time.

 ## Implementation